Poorya0071/Fraud-Detection/README.md

 # Fraud Detection By Machine Learning and Deep Learning

-This project aims to classify the fraud and healthy transactions in the provided dataset by kaggle.
+This project aims to classify the fraud and normal transactions in the provided dataset by kaggle.

 ### Road Map